Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/browser-ampli.md

     1. Go to **Preferences > Editor > Inspections > JavaScript and TypeScript > General**.
     2. In **Signature mismatch** and **Type mismatch**, set the **Severity** to Warning or Error based on your desired level of strictness.

+???tip "Linting with Prettier"

+    To prevent linting errors for eslint and tslint, the SDK-generated files have the following to diasable the linters:

+    `/* tslint:disable */`

+    `/* eslint-disable */`

+    There's no corresponding “in-code” functionality with Prettier.
+Instead, add the generated `path/to/ampli` to your `.prettierignore` file.
+You can get the path with `ampli pull`.

 ## Installation

 These instructions are also available from the **Implementation** page of your Amplitude Data workspace.